sarkershantonu/sarkershantonu.github.io/notes/courses/design-patterns-in-automation.md

 ### Useful GOF Design Patterns

 ### DP : Single tone & Why we are using
+- What :
+- Why :
+- How :
+- Example :
+- Home Task :
 ### DP : Factory Method & Why we are using

 ### DP : Memento & Why we are using